GeorgePimpleton/theForger-winapi-tutorial/README.md

 ### Post-script
 The code as written by theForger ***is*** compileable as written as long as the code isn't compiled using the Unicode/wide character set.
 If someone wanted to compile using the Multi-byte character set the code needs zero modification.
 There will be at least two warnings compiling the unmodified code this way, there should be no errors.

+---

+### Update
+Real life decided to get nasty and intrude.
+I also discovered there were some insidious bugs burrowed deep in my revised code.
+Being a self-taught programming hobbyist I needed (and need) some time to investigate what is wrong.
+I can't say when I will get back to reworking this code.